exasol/transformers-extension/doc/user_guide/user_guide.md

 #### Installation via a Python Function

-Alternatively you can install a Huggingface model using a python function instead of a shell command.
+Alternatively, you can install a Hugging Face model using a Python function instead of a shell command.

 Function
 `exasol_transformers_extension.utils.model_utils.install_huggingface_model()` expects the following arguments